-Even with high quality of imagery, extensive availability, and proper metadata control, SVI does not necessarily guarantee reliable representation of the urban environment.
-The complexity of real-world objects and their layouts, as captured by SVI, can introduce noise that impacts the reliability of this data in covering specific environmental features.
-For example, similarly to how vegetation can obstruct the observation of ground-level objects in remote sensing imagery~\citep{hosseini_mapping_2023}, elements such as trees and vehicles may obstruct street-level mapping of building facades in SVI~\citep{novack_towards_2020}.
-Buildings, while often the main focus of use cases, can also act as obstacles to other objects~\citep{yan_estimation_2022,raghu_towards_2023}.
+Even with high quality of imagery, homogeneous acquisition protocols employed by commercial providers, extensive availability, and proper metadata control, SVI does not necessarily guarantee reliable representation of the urban environment.
+One major limitation is that SVI is largely constrained to roads.
 It is reported that SVI has diminishing reach from public streets to the interior roads of blocks or neighborhoods~\citep{biljecki_street_2021,kang_review_2020}.
-Besides the inherent distribution limitation that SVI is more commonly captured on driveways, higher density and narrower layout can amplify the mutual obstruction between buildings, which hinders SVI from providing complete and extensive coverage of environmental features.
+Moreover, the complexity of real-world objects and their layouts, as captured by SVI, can introduce noise that impacts the reliability of this data in covering specific environmental elements.
+For example, similarly as how vegetation and clouds can obstruct the observation of ground-level objects in remote sensing imagery~\citep{hosseini_mapping_2023}, elements such as trees and vehicles may obstruct street-level mapping of urban elements such as building facades~\citep{novack_towards_2020}.
+Their interplay is also important --- buildings, while often the main focus of use cases, can also act as unwanted obstacles to other objects~\citep{yan_estimation_2022,raghu_towards_2023}.
+In densely built environments with congested layouts, such mutual obstructions are further amplified, which hinders SVI from providing complete and extensive coverage of environmental elements.
+Efforts to address these challenges include the use of generative models to inpaint obstructed SVI images, such as removing trees, street furniture from building facades \citep{yu_inpaint_2023,hu_saliency-guided_2023}.
+However, the systematic effects of these obstructions on urban sensing using SVI remain untouched.
 As a result, the complexity of urban environments should be considered another critical concern.